-We have borrowed \$80.0 million under the CRG Loan Agreement and pledged substantially all of our assets, including intellectual property, as collateral.
+We have borrowed \$80.0 million, and expect to borrow an additional \$45.0 million by May 18, 2018, under the CRG Loan Agreement and pledged substantially all of our assets, including intellectual property, as collateral.
 The CRG Loan Agreement restricts our ability to, among other things, incur indebtedness, grant liens, dispose of assets, make investments, make acquisitions, enter into certain transactions with affiliates, pay cash dividends or make distributions, repurchase stock, license certain of our intellectual property on an exclusive basis and engage in significant business transactions such as a change of control.
 Any of these restrictions could significantly limit our operating and financial flexibility and ability to respond to changes in our business or competitive activities.

-The CRG Loan Agreement requires us to achieve either (a) certain minimum net revenue amounts from OMIDRIA through the end of 2021, which are \$55.0 million and \$65.0 million for the 2017 and 2018 calendar years, respectively, or (b) a minimum market capitalization threshold equal to the product of 6.4 multiplied by the aggregate principal amount of loans outstanding under the CRG Loan Agreement determined as of the fifth business day following announcement of earnings results for the applicable year.
+After 2018, the CRG Loan Agreement requires us to achieve either (a) certain minimum net revenue amounts through the end of 2021, which is \$75.0 million for the 2019 calendar year, or (b) a minimum market capitalization threshold equal to the product of 3.0 multiplied by the aggregate principal amount of loans outstanding under the CRG Loan Agreement determined as of the fifth business day following announcement of earnings results for the applicable year (i.e., \$375.0 million assuming funding of the requested \$45.0 million borrowing amount).
 In the event we do not achieve either of the minimum revenue amount or the minimum market capitalization threshold for a year, we can satisfy the requirement by raising additional funds through an equity or subordinated debt issuance and using the proceeds to pay down the loan balance by an amount equal to the difference between the minimum revenue amount for such year and the actual revenue amount for such year.
-We recorded net sales of OMIDRIA of \$41.4 million for the year ended December 31, 2016, and we cannot provide assurance that we will generate sufficient revenue from OMIDRIA in the future to satisfy fully the net revenue covenants in 2017 and subsequent years during the term of the CRG Loan Agreement.
-We are also required to maintain \$5.0 million in cash and cash equivalents during the te
+We cannot guarantee that we will satisfy the 2019 annual revenue covenant in the CRG Loan Agreement or the alternative market capitalization covenant that will be calculated in February or March 2020.